Students and staff from other Higher Education institutions and M25 access

-We will ask you to complete a registration form, to have your photo taken and sign to confirm your acceptance of the Drill Hall Library's rules.
-Your application will then be processed and you will receive a membership card and a PC log in to use one of our five visitor PCs.
+We will ask you to complete a registration form, to have your photo taken and confirm your acceptance of the Drill Hall Library's rules.
+You will receive a membership card and a PC log in to use one of our five visitor PCs.
 You will need to bring your membership card with you on every visit and produce it at any time if requested to do so by a member of staff.

-Please note that registration for new SCONUL users is only available from 8.30am to 6.30pm Monday to Friday, and 11am to 5pm at the weekend.
+Please note that registration for new SCONUL users is available from 08:30-19:00 Monday to Friday and 10:00-17:00 at weekends.
 Please check our opening hours before you visit.
 During periods of extended opening SCONUL users are required to leave the library by midnight.

 During your membership you will be subject to the library rules and are responsible for borrowed material and any debts or charges incurred.
 In the event that you default and fail to pay, your home institution library will be informed, which may result in the loss of your SCONUL Access membership.